momentum-design/momentum-ui/core/GETTING-STARTED.md

 ## Getting Started

-#### An overview of the Collab UI Core, how to download and use, examples, and more.
+#### An overview of the Momentum UI Core, how to download and use, examples, and more.

 ## Install with NPM or Yarn

-Install and manage the Collab UI Core using NPM.
+Install and manage the Momentum UI Core using NPM.
 You may use `yarn` or `npm`.
 By default, yarn/npm installs packages to node_modules/.

 `npm install @momentum-ui/core --save`